inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 POS integration gap

-LineNow has native integrations with Shopify, Square (Retail and Restaurant), Toast, Faire, Clover, and Lightspeed.
+LineNow has supported integrations with Shopify, Square (Retail and Restaurant), Toast, Faire, Clover, and Lightspeed.
 POS sales update consumption rates in real time; tonight's inventory math reflects today's selling.
-There is no Zapier glue to maintain.

 For operators on Square, Toast, or Clover specifically, inFlow is not a natural fit at all.
 LineNow was built for those operators.